Perp walk: In other countries

 In Canada, reporters are similarly allowed to witness defendants being brought to court in restraints, and photograph it.
 However, Toronto Metropolitan University journalism professor Lisa Taylor says that such activities, were they undertaken deliberately to shame or humiliate a defendant, could lead to "a legal claim for abuse of legal process".
 This, she explains, helps avoid "the deliberate or circus atmosphere that so often surrounds high-profile arrests in the States."

 Policies elsewhere in the world vary.
 In Britain and France defendants are brought to court in vans with blacked-out windows.
-In some other European countries the accused's name may not be published, or the media decline to, in order to make it easier for an offender to resume normal life after conviction.
+In some other European countries the accused's name may not be published, or the media decline to, in order to make it easier for an offender to resume normal life after release.
 Edward Wasserman speculates that criticism of European criminal-justice systems in light of a perceived rise in crime stemming from immigration, and the availability of suppressed or unreported information online, may lead to a greater openness there.
 "The next U.S. export to join Starbucks and iPads in the Old World may yet be the perp walk."

 Colombian drug trafficker Luis Hernando Gómez photographed in custody prior to his 2007 extradition to the U.S.

 Similar practices, some involving exposure and potential incrimination of the defendant, exist outside Europe and North America.
 Police in some Latin American countries have those arrested confess to the crime before the cameras.
-In Mexico, the equivalent practice is called a presentacion (Spanish for "introduction").
+In Mexico, the equivalent practice is called a presentacion (Spanish for 'introduction').
 Defendants suspected of involvement in the drug trade are posed for pictures surrounded by weapons, cash, and drugs, clothed in whatever they were wearing when arrested.
 Presentaciones have drawn criticisms similar to those directed at the perp walk.